oglowa/ya-corapi/README.md

 - Edit the file `%USERPROFILE%\.restapi\myauth.inc.php`
   - Replace `#confluence-url_for_production#` with your Confluence URL for the production environment
   - Replace `#confluence-url_for_testing#` with your Confluence URL for the testing environment

+# How to use it

+The functions are separated in subfolders
+- count  -> Count specific pages / elements
+- search -> Search for specific pages / elements

+Starting a function is easy from the shell (commandline)

+    php -f ./<subfolder>/<function>.php

+E.g.

+    php -f ./search/searchpage.php

+The results are printed to the console or into a file in the target folder

+    ./target/<subfolder>/<yyyymmdd-hhnnss>/<function>.<extension>

+The output can be
+- Text
+- CSV
+- JSON

 # Notice